 “The BDPs are the most supporting, structured, and above all, rewarding when it comes to making undergraduate academics an in-depth experience, an experience that will not only help you expand your horizons, but will add value to your degree.”

-One of the biggest benefits of being in the Cultural Studies BDP is that you have access to individualized advising services.
-Christine Anderson, the BDP advisor and connecting experiences advisor for Cultural Studies, specializes in:
+One of the biggest benefits of being in the Media, Culture & Identities BDP is that you have access to individualized advising services.
+Christine Anderson, the BDP advisor and connecting experiences advisor for Media, Culture & Identities, specializes in:

-Students in the Cultural Studies BDP should plan to come in for coursework advising with Christine Anderson once each long semester during registration.
+Students in the Media, Culture & Identities BDP should plan to come in for coursework advising with Christine Anderson once each long semester during registration.

 Christine Anderson has been working with the Bridging Disciplines Programs since March 2008.
-She is the advisor for the Cultural Studies, Film Studies, Human Right & Social Justice, Global Studies, and Social Inequality, Health & Policy Programs.
-She received her B.A. in History and M.A. in Middle Eastern Studies from the University of Texas at Austin.
+She is the advisor for the Global Studies; Human Rights & Social Justice; Media, Culture & Identities; Public Policy; and Social Inequality, Health & Policy programs.
+Christine also serves as the coordinator for the Archer Program at UT Austin.
+She received her B.A. in history and M.A. in Middle Eastern studies from The University of Texas at Austin.
 Along with her academic achievements, Christine brings her experience in nonprofit program coordination and event planning.